Skip to main content

 Value Analysis

-At $289.99, the LifeSaver Expedition Jerrycan is a premium investment that makes financial sense only for users who need high-volume vehicle-based purification.
-The per-liter cost tells the real story: over the 20,000-liter UF cartridge life, the purification cost is approximately $0.014 per liter (factoring in one $90 cartridge replacement at 20,000 liters).
-That is dramatically cheaper than any portable purifier — the GRAYL GeoPress costs approximately $0.071 per liter over its 350-liter cartridge life, five times more expensive on a per-liter basis.
-The Sawyer Squeeze at $0.001 per liter beats everything on cost, but it does not remove viruses and it cannot store or dispense 18.5 liters of purified water on demand.
+At its premium price, the LifeSaver Expedition Jerrycan is a significant investment that makes financial sense only for users who need high-volume vehicle-based purification.
+The per-liter cost tells the real story: over the 20,000-liter UF cartridge life, the purification cost per liter is remarkably low — dramatically cheaper than any portable purifier.
+The GRAYL GeoPress, for example, costs roughly five times more per liter over its 350-liter cartridge life.
+The Sawyer Squeeze beats everything on per-liter cost, but it does not remove viruses and it cannot store or dispense 18.5 liters of purified water on demand.

-The total cost of ownership over 5 years of active use (approximately 10,000 liters per year at 27 liters per day for a couple) runs to roughly $289.99 upfront plus $45 per year in replacement cartridges and carbon discs — about $514 total for 50,000 liters of virus-free purified water.
-A comparable setup using GRAYL GeoPress cartridges to purify the same volume would cost over $3,500 in cartridge replacements alone.
+The total cost of ownership over 5 years of active use (approximately 10,000 liters per year at 27 liters per day for a couple) includes the upfront cost plus modest annual expenses for replacement cartridges and carbon discs — a highly economical total for 50,000 liters of virus-free purified water.
+A comparable setup using GRAYL GeoPress cartridges to purify the same volume would cost many times more in cartridge replacements alone.
 However, this comparison is somewhat academic — the GRAYL is a 24-ounce personal bottle and the Jerrycan is a vehicle-mounted 18.5-liter system.
 They serve fundamentally different use cases.

 Frequently Asked Questions